 Alongside this, many of her ceramic sculptures are a fusion of human and landscape forms.
 Hand-built stoneware geomorphic heads, referencing the mining landscapes of her birthplace, are enhanced using a variety of glazes and stains and are often wood fired to produce exciting and contrasting surfaces.

-Her work has won several awards including
+Susan’s work has won several awards including

 - 1st Prize Oil Painting – Paint Out Norfolk at the Sainsbury Centre (2019).